How to get a credit score after moving to the U.S.

 Recent applications.

 If you apply for a new credit account of your own (not to become an authorized user), a hard inquiry could get added to your credit reports.
-Hard inquiries can hurt your scores a little.
+Hard inquiries can hurt your score a bit in the short-term, but your score will recover over time as you manage that new account..

 Whatever types of accounts you want to start with, you may want to sign up for a free credit monitoring service.
 Many of these also give you access to a free credit score, and some let you see copies of your credit reports.
 Once you’ve established credit, you can also request a free copy of your credit report from each of the major credit bureaus once every 12 months at AnnualCreditReport.com.